 Lost Traffic Ticket in Washington DCPage OverviewSUMMARY: How to Find Lost Washington, D.C.
 Traffic Ticket Information

-To retrieve information about your lost WA, D.C. traffic ticket, you'll need to contact the DMV or the Adjudication Services Center.
+To retrieve information about your lost traffic ticket in WA, D.C., you'll need to contact the DMV or the Adjudication Services Center.
 Be sure to ask about your ticket fines, deadlines, and payment options.

 Continue reading this page to learn about lost traffic tickets in Washington, D.C.

-Once you retrieve your ticket number (see below), you can access your traffic ticket via the WA, D.C.
+Once you retrieve your traffic ticket number (see below), you can access your traffic citation via the WA, D.C.
 Department of Motor Vehicles (D.C.
 DMV) Online Ticket Payment system.

-Or, you can visit the Adjudication Services Center website.
-Show proper identification, and the office will provide you with a copy of your traffic citation.
+Or, you can visit the Adjudication Services Center website to find traffic tickets.
+Show proper identification, and the office will provide you with a copy of your traffic citation or lost ticket details.

-Once you obtain details about your lost Washington, D.C. traffic ticket, you can plead "guilty" or "not guilty" to your traffic ticket.
+Once you obtain details about your lost traffic ticket, you can plead "guilty" or "not guilty" to your traffic violation.

-Pleading "guilty" means paying your ticket fine, dealing with any related penalties, and going on about your business (unless, of course, your charge involved a serious matter such as DUI or a felony).
+Pleading "guilty" means paying your traffic ticket fine, dealing with any related penalties due to your traffic violation, and going on about your business (unless, of course, your charge involved a serious matter such as DUI or a felony).

-Pleading "not guilty" means scheduling a court hearing, making your case before the hearing examiner, and receiving a verdict.
+Pleading "not guilty" means scheduling a traffic court hearing, making your case before the hearing examiner, and receiving a verdict.
+If you decide to go this route and contest your moving violation (e.g., red light ticket, speeding ticket, etc.), you may want to look into hiring a traffic ticket attorney to represent you in traffic court.

 (Plead Guilty or No Contest)

-- Deal with violation-related penalties (sometimes license suspension or revocation).
+- Deal with traffic violation-related penalties (sometimes license suspension or revocation in Washington, D.C.)

 - Experience auto insurance rates increase.